sguzunov/docs/docs/glue42-concepts/07_notifications/02_javascript/notifications-js.md

 ### Interop Click Handler

 You can also use the `clickInterop` property of the [`Glue42NotificationOptions`](../../../reference/glue/latest/notifications/index.html#Glue42NotificationOptions) object to specify an Interop method that will be invoked when the user clicks on the notification.
-For instance, another application has [registered an Interop method](../../data-sharing-between-apps/interop/javascript/index.html#method_registration):
+For instance, another app has [registered an Interop method](../../data-sharing-between-apps/interop/javascript/index.html#method_registration):

 ```javascript
 const methodName = "HandleNotificationClick";